{{ summaryTitle }}

 Worked Examples:

-Commented configuration example
+Commented local configuration

-A pasted array starts with [{"sku":"A1"},{"sku":"B2" and stops before the final brackets.
-LLM or log paste can append missing closing characters when Complete missing closers is on, but Repair Ledger will show that closers were added.
-Treat that as a prompt to compare against the original response because omitted items cannot be recovered.
+A response starts with [{"sku":"A1"},{"sku":"B2" and stops before the closing characters.
+LLM or log paste can append missing closers when Complete missing closers is on, but Repair Ledger will show that closers were added.
+Treat the result as a recovery draft, not proof that the omitted fields or array items were recovered.

 FAQ:

-Can it repair JSONC or JSON5 files?
+Can it repair JSONC or JSON5?

-Is canonical sorted output safe for signatures?
+Is canonical sorted JSON safe for signatures?

 Do selected files leave the browser during repair?